Nightmaregodss/crystalcord1/README.md

-a new cool awesome discord bot that is coming to rock up discord
+a simple discord bot template